 Here are links to the user manuals for the air purifier units that MCPS has provided.
 If you cannot find adequate troubleshooting answers here, please ask your building service manager to submit a work order.

-No. Our building service staff has been flushing the water in the schools regularly, even while students and teaching staff has not been present.
-As a proactive measure, we will implement a school reopening flushing strategy before schools return to in-person instruction.
-This strategy will be in accordance with recommendations from the Maryland Department of the Environment.
+No. Our building service staff has been flushing the water in the schools regularly, even while students and teaching staff were not present.
+As a proactive measure , we implemented a school reopening flushing strategy before schools returned to in-person instruction.
+This flushing protocol is in accordance with recommendations from the Maryland Department of the Environment.

-No. As an added safety measure, hallway water fountains will not be available for drinking.
-Facilities that do not have water bottle filling stations will be provided with a centrally-located bottled water dispenser.
+As an added safety measure, hallway water fountains were not available for drinking while schools were closed for in-person learning.
+Facilities that did not have water bottle filling stations were provided with a centrally-located bottled water dispenser.

 No, MCPS does not currently have any HVAC systems that use ultraviolet germicidal irradiation or bipolar ionization.